AI-Stuff/layered/README.md

 =======

 This project is aims to be a clean reference implementation of feed forward neural networks.
-It's written in Python 3 published under the MIT license.
+It's written in Python 3 and published under the MIT license.
 I started this project as part of my efforts to understand the concepts of deep learning.
 You can use this repository as guidance if you want to implement neural networks what I highly recommend if you are interested in understanding them.

-It's a good way to build intuition and allows you to verify your understanding.
-For example, I had a small misunderstanding of the backpropagation formula.
-My network still trained but I found the mistake by numerical gradient checking.
+Please don't hestitate to send feedback and ideas to me at mail@danijar.com and open issues if something's not working.

 Instructions
 ------------

-Optionally, create a virtual environment.
-The install and run Layered on an example problem.
-This will train a network with 1.3M weights to classify handwritten digits.
-You will see two charts for the current training costs and the error on the test set.
+This will train a network with 1.3M weights to classify handwritten digits and visualize the progress.
 After a couple of minutes, the error should drop below 3%.
+To install globally, just skip the first command.
+Solutions to all reported problems can be found in the troubleshooting section.

 ```bash
 virtualenv . -p python3 --system-site-packages && source bin/activate